marie-yau/Air-Sampler/user_manual.md

 This application is a software tool for operating airsampler that takes air samples according to the specified schedule.

 ## Understanding how airsampler works
-The airsampler consists of Raspberry Pi, power source, pump, tubing, thirteen solenoid valves and bags.

 ## Schedule file format
 Schedule file contains information necessary to take the air samples.